chrta/create-sim3u-svd/README.md

 # Info

-This created svd file is intended to be used in the SiM3U port of zephyr that is currently in development: https://github.com/chrta/zephyr-sim3u
+This created svd file is intended to be used in the SiM3U port of Zephyr that is currently in development: https://github.com/chrta/zephyr-sim3u